mcastling/mcastling.github.io/NUItutorials/flex-container.md

 nextButton.Label = labelMap2;
 ~~~

-This is really neat when running on devices with different size or changing from different orientation.
+The above settings enable the application to run on differant sized devices, or when changing the screen orientation.
 The toolbar will expand or shrink based on the available space and the title will always be in the center,
-therefore the layout of the toolbar will keep the same.
+therefore the layout of the toolbar will remain the same.

-Finally, we will add the image to the content area.
+7. Finally, add the image to the content area.

 ~~~{.cs}